-Product Page Optimization for SEO, Conversions, and User Experience
+Product Page Optimization for SEO, Conversion Rates, and UX

 Product pages are to websites what sales professionals are to a store.
 These pages are meant to showcase your products and their variations, provide a great experience, and close sales.

 With that in mind, optimizing your product pages for both discoverability (SEO) and conversions (CRO) is a fundamental task for any eCommerce site that’s looking to increase its revenue.
 So, what are optimized product pages?

 In this article, we’ll be discussing different optimization considerations you’ll need to keep in mind while working on your product pages.
 These best practices can be implemented during the planning phase or for existing product pages, so no matter which stage your business is in, you’ll find something useful and practical.

 Although we’re inclined to talk about SEO first – after all, that’s a big part of what we do at Prerender -, let’s start with one of the essential optimizations for product pages: user experience.